Capuchin33/zest-pw/README.md

 ### Configuration file setup

-Create `zest.config.ts` manually in your project root using the template from the Configuration section.
+The `zest.config.ts` file is automatically created when you install the package.
+If it wasn't created, you can create it manually using the template from the Configuration section.

 ### Screenshots not appearing in report